hacksparr0w/mesmer/README.md

 # mesmer

-Mesmer is a delightful static site generator based on React and esbuild.
+Mesmer is a delightful static site generator based on React.